neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

 BEAST results.
 Folder: /dataset/beast_out
 =========================================

  For each subtree, we have performed BEAST reconstruction.
 The log file used as BEAST input was created from the template, located in resources/beast/template_bedford_et_al_2015.xml (attached as a separate archive).
-This template was filled with the particular subtree.
+This template was filled with the particular subtree as a seed.
 The dates of the leaves were extracted from the leaf names, the relevant sequences were taken from the initial alignment.
 The Beast configuration file is located in:

  /dataset/beast_out/<subtree_name>.config.xml